PressCrew/buddypress-links/readme.txt

 This version contains the first support for rich media embedding. *Please make sure that you update the "links" directory in your theme (see Installation).*

 == Changelog ==

+= 0.6 =

+* Upgraded to latest version of colorbox
+* Fixed issue with videos not playing
+* Fixed double link in global navigation
+* Fixed link home sub-navigation not displaying
+* Fixed avatars not displaying properly
+* Moved dashboard menu to its own top level spot

 = 0.5 =